Capital punishment in Yemen

 Capital punishment is a legal penalty in Yemen.

-Yemen has one of the highest execution rates per capita in the world.
-Capital punishment is typically carried out by shooting, and occasionally in public.
-In addition to being the only individual in the country with the authority to grant clemency, the President of Yemen must ratify all executions passed down by any court before they are carried out.
+Per capita, Yemen has one of the highest execution rates in the world.
+Capital punishment is typically carried out by shooting, and executions occasionally take place in public.
+In addition to being the only individual in the country with the authority to grant clemency, the President of Yemen must ratify all executions handed down by any court before they are carried out.
+Since 2014, large parts of the north and north-west of the country are under the control of the extremist Houthi rebel group, who have presided over an expansion in the use of the death penalty.

 Legal procedure

 Like most countries, the Yemeni legal system exists within the framework of a three-tier structure.
 At the lowest level of jurisprudence are the courts of first instance, established to preside over all different varieties of cases.
 These range from criminal, civil, commercial, personal status, court-martial, and other miscellaneous offences classified as "special cases" under the penal code (e.g., kidnappings, grand larceny).
 After trials are held at the lower levels of the Yemeni justice system, there is the option for both the defendant and the relatives of the victim to submit an appeal to an intermediate-level appellate court, which has broad powers to elevate or commute sentences at its discretion.
 Finally, if legal disputes still remain, then the issue is brought to the Supreme Court of Yemen as a last resort.
 There are no jury trials in the country, and cases are only adjudicated by individual judges.

 Although the Yemeni constitution arranges for the separation of powers between different branches of government, the judiciary is subordinate to the executive branch in practice.
 The Supreme Judicial Council (SJC) is a small committee established by the federal government to oversee matters pertaining to the Yemeni legal system.
 The SJC, which is accountable only to the President of Yemen, can directly appoint or dismiss judges without any judicial oversight.
 In addition, the President must ratify all death sentences before they are carried out, and is the only person in the country with the authority to enact a stay of execution.

-Yemen applies Sharia law, which serves as the basis for all legislation in the country.
-Many nonviolent capital offences, such as homosexuality or blasphemy, are at least partially derived from a strict interpretation of select Quranic verses.
+Yemen applies Sharia, the Islamic system of law, which serves as the basis for all legislation in the country.
+Many nonviolent capital offences, such as homosexuality or blasphemy, are derived from a strict interpretation of select Quranic verses.
 Another facet of Islamic jurisprudence recognized in Yemeni courts is Qisas.
 As a means of legal retribution, the relatives of a murder victim have the option to either demand the death penalty for the accused party, or to pardon them for their crimes.
 However, the extent to which this is actually enforced remains a subject for dispute, as the Yemeni justice system has allegedly performed executions despite objections from the families of murder victims.
 Conversely, death sentences have been reapplied after an initial pardon issued by the President as a result of pressure from relatives.